total base weight 6.9 kg

 I had hiked in this area in March this year with a group.
 This time I hiked an alternate and varied route solo.
 I was also lucky with the weather this time with little rain.
 I drove the half hour from home and parked the car at Farum Train station arriving around 12 noon.

 I was really looking forward to this trip as I was wanting to use my recently acquired ZPacks Duplex tent.
 I am still very pleased with my Tarptent Notch and will continue to use it.
 However the Notch weighs in at 827g after, I seam sealed it, while the Duplex only weighs 595g and requires no seam sealing.
 The Notch only has room for one while the Duplex comfortably sleeps two persons.
 Another great feature, which I love, is the fact that you can have the doors open on the Duplex all night even in rain weather, as long as it is not a downpour.
 You can’t do that with the Notch, not without getting wet.
-I am really sold and I gotta tell you that I love it.
+I am really sold and I got to tell you that I love it.

 After leaving the train station I followed the trail south-west until I arrived at the western end of the lake where I took a lunch break.
 Visibility was only about 300m so it was difficult to see the views of the lake although I could hear the ducks diving and splashing around in the water.